Ever wonder what your uterus gets up to during pregnancy?

 - Painful contractions, contractions every 5-10 minutes, or more than five contractions in an hour

 - Any vaginal bleeding or leaking from the vagina

 - Reduced fetal movements or differences from your baby’s normal pattern of movements

 - Pressure in the pelvis or vagina

-- Regular lower back pain; this can signal labour.
+- Regular lower back pain.